Sitiveni Rabuka: Prime Minister of Fiji (1992–1999)

+In April 1991 Rabuka resigned as commander of the armed forces in order join the cabinet of Kamisese Mara as one of the Deputy Prime Ministers.
 Following the adoption in 1990 of a new constitution that guaranteed ethnic Fijian domination of the political system, Rabuka was chosen to lead the newly formed Soqosoqo ni Vakavulewa ni Taukei in 1991.
 This party won the parliamentary election of 1992 and Rabuka became Prime Minister.
 His government was weakened from the outset, however, by a leadership challenge by former Finance Minister Josefata Kamikamica.
 In 1994, Kamikamica left the party with five of his supporters, depriving Rabuka of a parliamentary majority.
 A parliamentary election to resolve the impasse was held three years early; the Fijian Political Party won a plurality but fell two seats short of an absolute majority in the 70-member House of Representatives.
 Rabuka formed a coalition with the small General Voters Party, a small party supported almost entirely by general electors, who comprised Europeans, Chinese, and other minorities.
 He also agreed to negotiate with moderate leaders of the Indo-Fijian community to draft a controversial new Constitution, which removed most of the provisions that had biased the political system in favour of indigenous Fijians.

 The elections of 1999 were the first in many years to see real competition between ethnic Fijians and Indo-Fijians for power.
 Rabuka lost these elections, and was replaced by Mahendra Chaudhry, the first Indo-Fijian Prime Minister.